 You’re a smart person.
-But you’re also a stickler for style.
+And you’re a stickler for style.

 That’s why you became an architect.
 You love to see form meet function.